Covered Bridges

 The 1906 Poole's Mill Covered Bridge - Cherokee Chief George Welch constructed a grist mill here on his extensive home place in Forsyth County around 1820.

 An uncovered bridge was later added.
 With the 1838 removal of the Cherokees, the land was sold to Jacob Scudder.
 Dr. M.L.
 Pool purchased it from Scudder's family in 1880.
 Abandoned in 1947, the mill burned in 1959.
-The original bridge washed away in 1899 and was replaced with this present 96-foot-long and 14.5-foot-wide structure in 1901 crossing over Settendown Creek.
-Constructed in the Town lattice design by Bud Gentry, the bridge's web of planks crisscrossing at 45 to 60-degree angles are fastened with wooden pegs, or trunnels, at each intersection.
-It now is surrounded by a 10-acre state park, which includes nature trails, cascading falls, garden picnic tables with grills, a playground for the children, a large pavilion, restrooms, and a large parking lot.
+The original bridge washed away in 1899 and was replaced with the present 96-foot-long and 14.5-foot-wide structure in 1901, crossing over Settendown Creek.
+Constructed in the Town lattice design by Bud Gentry, the bridge's web of planks crisscrossing at 45 to 60-degree angles is fastened with wooden pegs, or trunnels, at each intersection.
+It is now surrounded by a 10-acre state park, which includes nature trails, cascading falls, garden picnic tables with grills, a playground for the children, a large pavilion, restrooms, and a large parking lot.

 There were over 250 covered bridges in Georgia, but now only 15 remain.